Ottawa Senators: Montreal Canadiens

 The rivalry existed prior to the teams meeting in the playoffs, especially as the teams both became competitive in the early 2000s and Ottawa's captain Alfredsson was among those who hoped for a playoff series between the two.
 The hoped-for playoff series finally came in 2013.
 In that series, there were a large number of controversial events.
 In game one, Ottawa's Eric Gryba laid out Montreal's Lars Eller in an open ice hit.
 After the game, the Senators' head coach MacLean blamed Raphael Diaz for a suicide pass.
 Later, Canadiens' coach Michel Therrien responded and said that what MacLean said was a "lack of respect."
 Ottawa won that game 4–2.
 Brandon Prust later insulted MacLean after the game, saying that he doesn't care what that "bug-eyed, fat walrus has to say."
 In game three, there was a full line brawl between Ottawa and Montreal.
 And later in that game, MacLean called a timeout with 17 seconds left in the third period with a 6–1 lead.
 Therrien called Maclean classless while Maclean responded by saying that he was protecting his players from Montreal's dirty play in that game.
 The Senators eventually won the series 4–1.

 Two years later, the rivalry was renewed in another playoff series.
 In game one, Montreal's P. K. Subban slashed Ottawa's Stone – breaking his wrist – and Subban was later ejected.
-Senators' coach Cameron called the slash vicious and said that Subban deserved a suspension.
-Ottawa's MacArthur called it a 'lumberjack slash', and Stone said that he was being targeted all game.
+Senators' coach Dave Cameron called the slash vicious and said that Subban deserved a suspension.
+Ottawa's Clarke MacArthur called it a 'lumberjack slash', and Stone said that he was being targeted all game.
 Meanwhile, Therrien said that Subban did not deserve to be ejected and should have only gotten a minor penalty.
 The Canadiens won that game 4–3.
 The Canadiens won the next two games in overtime.
 Riding a 3–0 lead in the series, the Canadiens saw Ottawa win the next two games, before closing the series in game six with a 2–0 victory in Ottawa.